sydempsey/sydempsey.github.io/essays/only-the-beginning.md

 ## As One Door Closes
-Upon hearing the term software engineering, my first impression was how technical it sounded.
+Upon hearing the term software engineering, my first impression was that it sounded like a complex field.
 As my first software engineering class draws to a close, I can safely say that my initial conclusion was accurate.
 Due to the ever changing applications of technology, it is impossible to become an expert after pursuing a career in this field.
 However, it is possible to master fundamental development concepts that can be applied to a multitude of projects.
 I’m nowhere near an expert of these concepts after completing the course, but I am grateful to have been introduced to them.
 This class encompassed many valuable techniques that I am excited to apply in future projects.